jesscancode/jesscancode/README.md

 **[Get a Job in Tech](https://getajobintech.co.za)**

 SA's friendliest tech job board — clean listings, and plain-English summaries.
-I built the site **and** the self-healing AI enriched data pipeline that feeds it nightly.
+I built the site **and** the self-healing AI enriched data pipeline that feeds it daily.

 `Next.js` `Supabase` `n8n` `OpenAI`